-4.4.1 Some measurement challenges in digital instrumentation
+4.3.1 Some measurement challenges in digital substations

-- New metrological tools and methodologies for intelligent electronic devices (electronic instrument transformers, SAMU, all-digital meters and PMUs) - Investigation of PTP or White Rabbit methods for accurate time-stamps - Addressing IT security of smart meters at the proper level
+- New metrological tools and methodologies for intelligent electronic devices (electronic instrument transformers, SAMU, all-digital meters and PMUs) - Testing metodology for complete metering arrangement in digital substations - Development and validation of digital twins of digital instrumentation - Investigation of PTP or White Rabbit methods for accurate time-stamps - Addressing cybersecurity of digital instrumentation at the proper level

-4.5 Instrument transformers and sensors
+4.4 Instrument transformers and sensors

 The safe operation and regulation of electrical grids requires a large number of grid sensors to monitor voltage and current at key grid nodes.
-High voltage and current are sensed through instrument transformers, high accuracy electrical devices which scale the grid voltage and current to fit the input levels of measuring instruments and secondary control circuitry - with the advantage of ensuring their galvanic isolation.
+High voltage and current are sensed through instrument transformers, high accuracy electrical devices, which scale the grid voltage and current to fit the input levels of measuring instruments and secondary control circuitry - with the advantage of ensuring their galvanic isolation.
 The primary winding of the transformer is connected to the high voltage or high current circuit, and the measuring instrument is connected to the secondary circuit.
-Most instrument transformers are inductive, wire-wound transformers using an electromagnetic principle, but capacitor voltage transformers use a capacitor potential divider for use at higher voltages.
+Most instrument transformers are inductive, wire-wound transformers using an electromagnetic principle, but capacitor voltage transformers use a capacitor potential divider for operation at higher voltages.
 Traditionally, traceability for instrument transformers is established for pure sine waves and at 50 Hz only.
 The presence of harmonics can impact the measurement accuracy of an instrument transformer, but this effect is not taken into account by the traditional calibration carried out at power frequency only.
 The limited measurement bandwidth and the lack of traceability for frequencies other than 50 Hz limits the possibility to analysing harmonic signals and interferences.
+The limited bandwidth also impacts the possibility to measure transient over-voltages.
+Instrument transformers could also be used in association with the injection of traveling waves for fault location or protection or in conjunction with PMUs.

 Other wideband low power output passive or electronic instrument transformers, which operate on different principles such as Rogowski coils and dividers, are now commercially available.
 Instrument transformers based on magneto-optical or electro-optical effects in an optical fibre offer significant advantages over inductive and capacitor instrument transformers.
 Their bandwidth is much larger and their size is considerably smaller.
 Since the optical fibre is an electrical insulator, they are inherently decoupled from the power lines and almost immune to electromagnetic interference.
+They could support the instrumentation of high-voltage power lines for the application of dynamic line rating, monitoring and modelling.
 Electronic instrument transformers permit the recording of a large number of dynamic parameters and they are usually fitted with digital outputs compliant with IEC 61850 and other standards, making them compatible with digital substations (see chapter 4.4 Digital substations).

-4.5.1 Some measurement challenges in instrument transformers and sensors
+4.4.1 Some measurement challenges in instrument transformers and sensors